PrimeMurcia/nginx-reverse-proxy-WAF/README.md

 Feel free to adjust the instructions according to your needs.

-License
-This project is licensed under the MIT License.

-vbnet
-Copy
-Edit

 ### Notes:
 1. The version of Nginx is marked as `X.Y.Z` for the user to replace with the appropriate version they want to download.
-2. The formatting is typical for GitHub Markdown files, with clear headings, sections, and commands.
-3. The conclusion and customization sections allow users to understand how they can adapt the process for their specific use cases.

-You can copy and paste this content directly into a `README.md` file on GitHub.